pozzo-research-group/HEAD/OT2/readme.md

 ```

-In practice, you would implemente a ot2_platereader.py file that simply converts the data you collected into .txt files of a specific format into folders named `spectra_i` where i is the iteration
+In practice, you would implemente a `ot2_platereader.py` file that simply converts the data you collected into .txt files of a specific format into folders named `spectra_i` where `i` is the iteration containing `b` batch of samples.

 3. There's a helper functions that can be used to create some plots but this mainly works with a simulator for now.
 ```bash